 The Ultimate Guide to Sorority Rush

-Full disclosure: sorority rush is different at every school.
-But - We're here to tell you what no one else will.
-We're covering EVERYTHING about sorority recruitment - The good, the bad, and the ugly.
-Okay, well, maybe not ugly.
-But you get the point.
+Full disclosure: sorority rush is different at every school, but we're here to tell you what no one else will.
+We're covering EVERYTHING about sorority recruitment - the good, the bad and the ugly.
+OK, well, maybe not ugly, but you get the point.
 The worst thing about going into a new situation is not knowing what you're in for.
-Think - Nerves, anxiety, the works.
-That's why we wanted to cover both sides:
+Your nerves are probably off the chart and you're not sure what to expect.
+That's why we wanted to cover both sides of the process to help calm your nerves and give you a little inside info before the big event.
+We'll cover:

 - The girls who are rushing houses